OlivierLD/raspberry-coffee/java-python/Java-TCP-Python/src/main/python/nmea/README.md

 ---

 ## At work
+> _**Note**_: We've chosen here to produce NMEA Sentences, this will be what the client(s) will receive.
+> This is done because of the target we have in mind here (NMEA-multiplexer).
+> We could very well use other formats, like JSON.
+It's all about agreeing on the content type
+> between the client and the server.

 ### A first example: ZDA
 We start with a TCP Server producing a ZDA Sentence, because this is simple.
 This sentence represents the current UTC Time and Date, it does not require any sensor, the current date is read from the